-On 8 November 2016 we launched a consultation on a new STEM Strategy for Education and Training that aims to increase enthusiasm, skills and knowledge in STEM in order to meet labour-market needs.
-The consultation will run until 31 January 2017.
+Between 8 November 2016 and 31 January 2017 we ran a consultation on a new STEM Strategy for Education and Training that aims to increase enthusiasm, skills and knowledge in STEM in order to meet labour-market needs.

 STEM education in schools

 STEM education is a core part of our Curriculum for Excellence (CfE).

 Our new STEM strategy will ensure that children across Scotland are aware of the opportunities offered by STEM and given access to qualifications, knowledge and training in key economic sectors within STEM, such as digital technology and construction.